tbknl/specified/README.md

 * Single definition of type and validation.
 * Strictly typed and type-safe.
 * Zero dependencies.
-* Easy extendability: simple to create custom convertions and validations.
+* Easy extendability: simple to create custom conversions and validations.

 ## Upgrade from v0.x to v1.y